 The Company recruits experienced underwriters with proven track-records and good standing in the market.
 Underwriting Letters of Authority ("LOA") are the primary tool for promulgating and implementing underwriting risk preferences and limits.
+As detailed in the underwriting policy, LOAs are issued to individual underwriters with concurrence from the CEO.
 The LOAs document permitted lines of business, territories, maximum premium and exposure limits and the underwriters' responsibility towards the peer review process.
 The LOA also sets out any restrictions for classes of business or exposures that an underwriter is not permitted to underwrite.
 The LOAs are consistent with established underwriting strategy and guidelines and detail an underwriter's ability to legally bind contracts on behalf of the Company.
-LOAs contain effective and expiration dates and are reviewed periodically, at a minimum biannually, on an individual underwriter basis by the Underwriting Committee.
+LOAs contain effective and expiration dates and are reviewed periodically, at a minimum biannually, on an individual underwriter basis.
 The underwriting process is supported by pre and post-bind peer reviews, as well as regular independent reviews, the framework and reporting of which is overseen by the Underwriting Committee.
 The underwriting process is supported by a collegiate pre-bind underwriting peer review process and quarterly independent peer reviews reported to the management Underwriting Committee.